Why the Zika virus is causing alarm

 Can Zika be transmitted through sexual contact?

-Two cases of possible person-to-person sexual transmission has been described, but the PAHO said more evidence is needed to confirm whether sexual contact is a means of Zika transmission.
+Two cases of possible person-to-person sexual transmission have been described, but the PAHO said more evidence is needed to confirm if sexual contact is a means of Zika transmission.

-The PAHO also said Zika can be transmitted through blood, but this is an infrequent transmission mechanism.
-There is no evidence the virus can be transmitted to babies through breast milk.
+British health officials reported Zika was found in a man's semen two months after he was infected, suggesting the virus may linger in semen long after infection symptoms fade.
+The WHO has advised women, particularly pregnant women, to use condoms.

 What other complications are associated with Zika?

-Long-term health consequences of Zika infection remain unclear.
-Other uncertainties surround the incubation period of the virus and how Zika interacts with other viruses that are transmitted by mosquitoes such as dengue.
+Long-term health consequences of Zika infection are unclear.
+Other uncertainties surround the incubation period of the virus and how Zika interacts with other viruses that are transmitted by mosquitoes, such as dengue.

-(Compiled by Will Dunham; editing by Lisa Shumaker, Jonathan Oatis and Bernard Orr)
+(Compiled by Will Dunham and Lisa Shumaker; Editing by Jonathan Oatis and Frances Kerry)